Some of the world’s best golfers have long secured their spot at The 153rd Open.

 The Open Qualifying Series (OQS) offers golfers around the world the opportunity to punch their ticket to The 153rd Open.

-The highest-placed finisher at each OQS event, who is not already exempt, will automatically qualify.
+The highest-placed finisher at each OQS event, who is not already exempt, automatically qualifies.
 In total there are 11 OQS events, excluding Regional and Final Qualifying, running between 28 November 2024 and 13 July 2025.

 The first OQS event was the ISPS Handa Australian Open in late 2024 – where three places were awarded – and the final OQS event will be the Genesis Scottish Open from 10-13 July where a final three places will be available.